KesseNones/FetchBackendExercise/README.md

 function does run in its own seperate quasi-thread type thing called a goroutine.
 Thus, a mutex ensures no overlaping edits or queries.
 Is this necessary for the scope of this kind of assignment?
 Probably not.
 Just good to have anyway.

+## Locality of Program
+It was also assumed that the server will only run over a local network on one machine with the queries happening on the same machine.
+Some tweaking can be made to query from a different machine on the same network but the local IP address of the server device will need to be known.

+To make this application able to work across the Internet and not just over LAN, a port will need to be forwarded and the public ip will be needed along with the forwarded port.

+Security-wise this is a nightmare so it's probably just a local webserver, hence why the assumption of it being local was made.

 # Conclusion
 Provided this application can run on your machine